 Yet, it is unclear from these associative studies whether microbial dysbiosis causes disease or whether disease causes microbial dysbiosis.
-Although cross-sectional work is intriguing, it can only show correlation, not causation.
+Although observational work is intriguing, it can only show correlation, not causation.

 Solving the puzzle of causality